vertexproject/synapse/docs/synapse/devopsguide.rst

 .. note::

-    Several examples show the use of curl_ and jq_ being used to access endpoints or process data.
+    Several examples show curl_ and jq_ being used to access endpoints or process data.
 These tools are not required in order to interact with the Extended HTTP API.

 A Simple Example
 ++++++++++++++++